jcassady/groq-qa-generator/README.md

 The `~/.groq_qa` directory contains essential files that can be customized to suit your specific needs.
 This directory includes the following components:

-- **config.json**: This is the main configuration file where you can set various parameters for the QA generation process.
+- 📄 **config.json**: This is the main configuration file where you can set various parameters for the QA generation process.
 You can customize settings such as:
-  - **system_prompt**: Specify the path to your custom system prompt file that defines how the model should behave.
+  - 📝 **system_prompt**: Specify the path to your custom system prompt file that defines how the model should behave.
-  - **sample_question**: Provide the path to a custom sample question file that helps guide the generation of questions.
+  - ❓ **sample_question**: Provide the path to a custom sample question file that helps guide the generation of questions.
-  - **input_data**: Set the path to your own text file from which you want to generate question-answer pairs.
+  - 📖 **input_data**: Set the path to your own text file from which you want to generate question-answer pairs.
-  - **output_file**: Define the path where the generated QA pairs will be saved.
+  - 💾 **output_file**: Define the path where the generated QA pairs will be saved.

 Other configurable options include:
-- **model**: Select the model to be used for generating QA pairs (e.g., `llama3-70b-8192`).
+- 🤖 **model**: Select the model to be used for generating QA pairs (e.g., `llama3-70b-8192`).
-- **chunk_size**: Set the number of tokens for each text chunk (e.g., `512`).
+- 📏 **chunk_size**: Set the number of tokens for each text chunk (e.g., `512`).
-- **tokens_per_question**: Specify the number of tokens allocated for each question (e.g., `60`).
+- 🪙 **tokens_per_question**: Specify the number of tokens allocated for each question (e.g., `60`).
-- **temperature**: Control the randomness of the model's output (e.g., `0.1`).
+- 🔥 **temperature**: Control the randomness of the model's output (e.g., `0.1`).
-- **max_tokens**: Define the maximum number of tokens the model can generate in the response (e.g., `1024`).
+- 🪙 **max_tokens**: Define the maximum number of tokens the model can generate in the response (e.g., `1024`).

 By adjusting these files and settings, you can create a personalized environment for generating question-answer pairs that align with your specific use case.

 ## 🐇 Input Data

 This project uses text data from *Alice's Adventures in Wonderland* by Lewis Carroll, sourced from [Project Gutenberg](https://www.gutenberg.org/).
-The full text is available in the `data/alices_adventures_in_wonderland.txt` file.
+The full text is available in the included `data/alices_adventures_in_wonderland.txt` file.

 ### Sample Input Data

-For demonstration purposes, a smaller sample of the full text is included in the `data/sample_input_data.txt` file.
+For demonstration purposes, a smaller sample of the full text is included in `data/sample_input_data.txt`.
 This file contains a portion of the main text, used to quickly test and generate question-answer pairs without processing the entire book.

 ## 🤖 Models